How to do market research

 Key takeaways

-- Define clear research goals and identify your target audience before collecting data, focusing on 'need to know' information that directly affects your business decisions rather than getting lost in endless research.
+- Define clear research goals and identify your target audience before collecting data, focusing on information that directly affects your business decisions rather than getting lost in endless research.

 - Use a mix of qualitative research (interviews and focus groups) to understand why customers behave certain ways, and quantitative research (surveys and data analysis) to measure patterns across larger groups.

-- Act on your research findings by updating your business plan, refining your product or service, setting informed prices, and shaping marketing messages using the language customers actually use to describe their needs.
+- Act on your findings by updating your business plan, building buyer personas, setting informed prices, and shaping marketing messages using the language your customers actually use.

 What is market research?

 Market research is the process of gathering and analysing information about your target customers, competitors, and industry to make smarter business decisions.
-It helps you understand who buys from you, what they need, and how to reach them effectively.
+It helps you understand who buys from you, what they need, and how to reach them.

 Why market research matters for small businesses